-Desired Priority Performance Baseline Annual Targets Outcomes Actions Indicators March 2022 22/23 23/24 Objective 1: Review our Asset Management Strategy 1 We have a clear and viable investment strategy in place.
+Desired Priority Performance Baseline Annual Targets Outcomes Actions Indicators March 2022 22/23 23/24 Objective 1: Review our Asse t Managemen t Strategy 1 We have a clear and viable investment strategy in place.
 Update our Asset Management Strategy % of investment delivered against plan.
-To be established by HOAM Sept 2022 100% 100% 2 Our homes remain high quality.
-Deliver planned & cyclical maintenance programme % tenants satisfied with the quality of their home 93% 95% 95% 3 Orchard St CTI become a viable project.
-Pursue further acquisitions at Orchard St % properties in our ownership 87% 100% 100% 4 Factored owners remain satisfied with service.
-Continue to provide effective Factoring Service % factored owners satisfied with service they receive 89% 90% 91% Objective 2: I Refine our Custome Service & Sup port Model 5 Tenancies are sustained.
-Review our model of support % new tenancies sustained for more than 1 year 85.84% 88% 90% 6 Level of support is enhanced.
+N/a 27% 100% 2 Our homes remain high quality.
+Deliver planned & cyclical maintenance programme % tenants satisfied with the quality of their home 93% 84% 95% 3 Orchard St CTI become a viable project.
+Pursue further acquisitions at Orchard St % properties in our ownership 87% 89% 100% 4 Factored owners remain satisfied with service.
+Continue to provide effective Factoring Service % factored owners satisfied with service they receive 89% 79% 91% Objective 2: Refine our Custome er Service & Su pport Model 5 Tenancies are sustained.
+Review our model of support % new tenancies sustained for more than 1 year 85.84% 92% 90% 6 Level of support is enhanced.
 Explore partnership to plug gaps in support offered.
 No. of tenants supported.
-485 500 515 7 Customers feel their voice is heard.
-Review our customer engagement strategy % tenants satisfied with opportunities to participate in our decision making 99% 100% 100% 3: Contribute Towa rds the Green Agenda 8 We are prepared for EESSH2 Update our Asset Management Strategy % of eligible stock meeting EESSH2 by 2032 9% 10% 20% 9 Our carbon footprint is reduced.
+485 675 515 7 Customers feel their voice is heard.
+Review our customer engagement strategy % tenants satisfied with opportunities to participate in our decision making 99% 85% 100% Objective 3: Contribute Tow ards the Green Agenda 8 We are prepared for EESSH2 Update our Asset Management Strategy % of eligible stock meeting EESSH2 by 2032 9% N/A 20% 9 Our carbon footprint is reduced.
 Introduce a corporate approach to net zero % reduction in carbon footprint (homes and office) To be established by CE & Sustainability Consultant by March 2023 Reduce Carbon Foot print for Office in 2023 Reduce Carbon footprint for Homes in 2024 10 Fuel poverty is reduced.
-Produce a Fuel Poverty Strategy Establish KPI's Baseline and targets to be established by SPO August 2022 Ś Ś Obje ctive 4: Harness Dig ital Technolog ies 11 Tenants can self- serve.
+Produce a Fuel Poverty Strategy Establish KPI's 74% To be established this year.
+82% Obje ective 4: Harness Di gital Technolo gies 11 Tenants can self- serve.
 Launch our new tenants portal No. of tenants registered on new portal.
-To be established by HOF&IT Sept 2022 50% 50%
+No portal at present No portal at present.
+50% 12 Agile and hybrid working is supported.
+Review our ICT Strategy % staff & Board feel comfortable with hybrid working Being reviewed March 2023 100% 100%

-12 Agile and hybrid working is supported.
-Review our ICT Strategy Utilise our new CX % staff & Board feel comfortable with hybrid working No. of systems audited To be established by CE Nov 2022 n/a 90% 100% management and reporting systems are enhanced. software system. and/or content validated. · 2 Obje ctive 5: Invest in Pa rtnership Worki ng 14 We are recognised as a valuable partner Invest in our current partnerships including FLAIR % of FLAIR Partnership Plan related to PHA achieved 33% 66% 100% 15 Level of supported we offer is enhanced Work with others to secure additional resources for our tenants. £ external funding secured Baseline and targets to be established by SPO July 2022 £Ş £\$ 16 We have sufficient capacity and capability Use service level agreements to access additional skills. % of SLAs delivered against plan Sustainability Consultant SLA to be established July 2022 100% 100% Objec tive 6: Build Organi sational Resilie nce 16 We have sufficient capacity and capability Embed our new staff structure % staff confirming they have capacity & capability to carry out their role To be established by CE Sept 2022 100% 100% 17 Customers confirm we offer value for money Embed value for money approach % tenants who feel that the rent for their home represents good value for money 84% 90% 95% 18 Rents are charges remain affordable Test affordability or rents and service charges % tenants who feel their rent is affordable Baseline and targets to be established by SPO Nov 2022 ò ŝ 19 We have a strong Board and Senior Team Strengthen succession planning % turnover in the year Staff 3% Board 40% Staff 2% Board 30% Staff 1% Board 20%
+13 Internal data management and reporting systems are enhanced.
+Utilise our new CX software system.
+No. of systems audited and/or content validated. n/a 1 2 Obje ective 5: Invest in Po artnership Work ing 14 We are recognised as a valuable partner Invest in our current partnerships including FLAIR % of FLAIR Partnership Plan related to PHA achieved 33% 100% 100% 15 Level of supported we offer is enhanced Work with others to secure additional resources for our tenants. £ external funding secured £40,000 £59,500 £50,000 16 We have sufficient capacity and capability Use service level agreements to access additional skills. % of SLAs delivered against plan 100% 100% 100% 16 We have sufficient capacity and capability Embed our new staff structure % staff confirming they have capacity & capability to carry out their role To be reviewed March 2023 100% 100% 17 Customers confirm we offer value for money Embed value for money approach % tenants who feel that the rent for their home represents good value for money 84% 74% 95% 18 Rents are charges remain affordable Test affordability or rents and service charges % tenants who feel their rent is affordable 84% 84% 87% 19 We have a strong Board and Senior Team Strengthen succession planning % turnover in the year Staff 3% Board 40% Staff 2% Board - no turnover of Board Staff 1% Board 20%